{{ frequencyLabel }} Payment

 Calculations & Scoring:

-The periodic payment P derives from the standard amortization formula:
+The base periodic payment uses the standard amortization formula shown below.

 Step-by-Step Guide:

-3. Type the annual Interest rate and select the Loan tenure in years.
+3. Set Interest rate and Loan tenure in years.

 FAQ: